Feds release details about deadly skydiving crash in Hawaii

 The former pilot said Renck, a French national who was the company’s only pilot at the time of the crash, “told him he had done barrel rolls in the accident airplane, but not with passengers,” according to the report.

-A tandem skydiving instructor for the skydiving operation, Bran Wagner, said he liked Renck’s piloting.
+A tandem skydiving instructor for the skydiving operation, Brian Wagner, said he liked Renck’s piloting.

 “He said he liked flying with Jerome since he seemed to fly consistent and predictable each flight, which he liked in a pilot,” the report said.
 “He always expected a ‘pretty hard pull out,’ and all the flights were the same predictable flight path.”

-Accounts from skydivers on previous flights were also included in the report.
+Accounts from skydivers on that day’s previous flights were also included in the report.

 “Takeoff was a little spicy for my liking but for the most part in control,” said skydiver Stephen Hatzistefanidis.
 “He definitely banked it a little hard on a high rate turn at a seemingly low altitude.”